mderrick/react-html5video/README.md

 # react-html5video

-A customizeable HTML5 Video that uses the familiar HTML5 video markup but with custom and configurable controls.
+A customizeable HTML5 Video that uses the familiar HTML5 video markup but with custom and configurable controls with i18n and a11y.

 <img src="http://mderrick.github.io/react-html5video/example.png?v=1" align="center" height="337" width="600" />